orestar/RepData_PeerAssessment1/PA1_template.md

 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

+##Part 3: Create a new factor variable in the dataset
-###Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+**Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.**

 ```{r,echo=TRUE}
 #Convert days